 Where in the list of ingredients does it say how much water??

 3/4 teaspoon sugar

-1/4 teaspoon instant or other active dry yeast
+1/4 teaspoon yeast instant or active dry

 additional flour for dusting